-- Make sure that all passengers have their hands, etc. inside the vehicle before closing the windows.
+- Make sure that all passengers have their hands, etc. inside the vehicle while it is in motion and before closing the windows.
 Use the window lock switch to prevent unexpected use of the power windows. - Do not leave children unattended inside the vehicle.
 They could unknowingly activate switches or controls and become trapped in a window.
 Unattended children could become involved in serious accidents.

-The power windows operate only when the ignition key is in the ON position.
-To open a window, press down on the switch.
+The power windows operate when the ignition key is in the ON position, or for about 45 seconds after the ignition key is turned to the OFF position.
+If the driver's or front passenger's door is opened during this period of about 45 seconds, power to the windows is cancelled.
+To open a window. press down on the switch.
 To close a window, pull up on the switch.
 To stop the opening or closing function at any time, simply release the switch.